 Set the Scale to (11,1,11).

-The ceiling is complete now, and a box shaped room is created.
+The ceiling is complete now and a box shaped room has been created.

 Check if the floor, right, left, front, back, and ceiling fits properly in the room as in the image below.

 The corridor walls need holes for pathways.

 Create a wall with holes like in this image, combining 3 cubes

 Use Create Empty to create a group.
 Name it ‘exit’.
 Check that the exit’s Position is (0, 0, 0).

 We will connect it to where the front wall is, so delete front first.

 Create 3 cubes by Create > 3D Object > Cube, and name them ‘exit-right’, ‘exit-left’, and ‘exit-top’.
 Place them all in the Exit section.